livebg/smailer/README.md

 ## Install

-### Install the Gem
+### Install the gem

 For Rails 3 projects, add the following to your `Gemfile`:

 	gem 'smailer'

 Then run `bundle install`.
 For Rails 2.x projects which do not use Bundler, add `config.gem 'smailer'` to your `environment.rb` file and then run `rake gems:install` in your project's root.
 Also, if you use Rails 2.3.5, you may need to explicitly require a newer version of the `mail` gem, because `mail 2.2.x` has a dependency on ActiveSupport 2.3.6.
-For example, you can add this to your Rails 2.3.5's `environment.rb`: `config.gem 'mail', :version => '~> 2.3' # we need 2.3.x which does not depend on ActiveSupport 2.3.6`
+For example, you can add this to your Rails 2.3.5's `environment.rb`:

+	config.gem 'mail', :version => '~> 2.3' # we need 2.3.x which does not depend on ActiveSupport 2.3.6

 ### Generate and run the migration

-To create the tables needed by Smailer to operate, run the `smailer:migration` generator after installing the Gem.
+To create the tables needed by Smailer to operate, run the `smailer:migration` generator after installing the gem.
 For Rails 3, you can do this:

 	rails g smailer:migration && bundle exec rake db:migrate